 The SAC will collectively consider all applications and recommend to the Chief Executive Officer (CEO) the applications to be funded, and the level and duration of funding for each project.

 The CEO will then recommend to the Minister the applications to be funded, and the level and duration of funding for each grant.

 In making recommendations to the Minister, the CEO will consider the applicant's response to the National Interest Test.
 The CEO will seek information from Administering Organisations on applications where there is concern about how they meet the National Interest Test based on the information provided in the application form.
-The CEO will make grant recommendations to the Minister that satisfy the National Interest Test and which are eligible for funding.
+The CEO will make grant recommendations to the Minister that are peer assessed for research excellence, satisfy the National Interest Test and which are eligible for funding.
+The CEO may take into account any advice received on national security or other matters from Commonwealth agencies.